 If you’ve just opened a new restaurant or are in the process of doing so, you don’t need us to tell you it’s a hectic time.
 Between council approvals, building contractors and potential-staff interviews, there’s rarely a minute left in the day.
 Often just opening your doors or making that first coffee is a monumental achievement.

-Because of this, exhaust system cleaning and grease filter exchange may be the last thing on your mind.
+Because of this, kitchen exhaust system cleaning and grease filter exchange may be the last thing on your mind.
 We get it, your first priority is getting your business started and beginning to build that loyal base of customers.

 However, this doesn’t mean that exhaust system cleaning and filter exchange can be passed on indefinitely.
 Effective cleaning of your kitchen’s filters, canopy, and exhaust system is vital for the safe operation of your business.
 And left unattended the consequences can be dire.